Espresso lovers should check out an Opera Cake. This one can be purchased from FinancierPastries.com.

 The rich, dense, buttery pound cake was developed in England in the 1700s.
 The name comes from the simple fact that the recipe contained one pound each of butter, eggs, flour and sugar.
 Today, different extracts, liqueurs, flavorings such as chocolate, and additives such as chocolate chips and candied fruits are used to make many varieties of pound cake.
 Beyond the early flavorings—almond, lemon, orange and vanilla—pound cakes can be found today in cappuccino, chocolate, key lime, raspberry and anything else that appeals to the public.
 Read our review of Pound Cakes By Jane.

 Pound cake.
-Photo courtesy of American Egg Board.
-Find the recipe at aeb.org. |
+Photo courtesy American Egg Board.
+Get the recipe.

 POWDERED SUGAR

-See confectioner’s sugar.
+See confectioners’ sugar.

 QUEEN CAKE